MojosBeans100/CI-MS5-loveplants/README.md

 - Checkout

 ### Pages
-The website has five main pages, with user authentication on three:
+The website has five main pages, with user authentication on XXXX:
 - Homepage (all users): to introduce users to the website and display purchasable products
 - Products (all users): to display all products available to purchase, with sorting and filtering facilities
 - Product Detail (all users): to provide additional detail about a specific product and facilities to add the product to the shopping basket